HumanMovementNeuroscience/capstone/docs/course_materials/capstone_proper/knowledge-tree-outline-assignment.md

 ## Reflection and Philosophical Underpinnings
 - Reflect on the process of creating your knowledge tree and how it represents the 'web of belief' that underpins your research.
+  - If you want to know more, check out [W.V.O.
+Quine's "Web of Belief"](https://en.wikipedia.org/wiki/Web_of_belief). (and/or ask the bot about)
 - Consider how this structure can potentially evolve as your understanding deepens and your project progresses.

 ## Completion Criteria